 Are you AODA compliant?
 In 2005, AODA compliance laws were established for Ontario’s public and private entities.
 The AODA is intended to protect Ontarians with mental or physical disabilities, ensuring widespread accessibility standards by 2025.
 To that end, Ontario’s government has established some clear requirements and standards that organizations need to be aware of and to follow.
 Here’s what you need to know about achieving AODA compliance.

 What is the AODA & How Do You Comply?

-The AODA compliance requires individuals and organizations in various industries and capacities to follow accessibility standards in five areas of doing business or interacting with the public.
+The AODA requires individuals and organizations to follow accessibility standards, broken down to five major areas of doing business:

 Written into the AODA is a time frame within which government, public-sector groups and organizations of different sizes must comply with the accessibility standards.
 The Ontario government’s goal is for the province to become completely accessible by 2025.

 It’s important to note that there’s already human rights legislation in place in Ontario that prohibits discrimination against people with disabilities.
 The AODA doesn’t replace the Ontario Human Rights Code.² However, it does set out clear processes for covered entities to follow as they ensure their practices and policies are AODA compliant.